Intraproboscis: Description

 The proboscis receptacle is simple in structure, entirely contained within the proboscis, and has a single layer that is thicker on the dorsal side.
 It is cylindrical but becomes narrower at the back and widens at the front, attaching at the division between the anterior and posterior portions of the proboscis.
 Retractor muscles (muscles used to pull the proboscis back) pass through its back end.
 A large, elliptical cerebral ganglion (a mass of nerve cells acting as a brain) is located near the rear of the receptacle.
 There is one parareceptacle structure (a secondary attachment structure that is 520-624 μm long) connecting the ventral body wall at the front and the receptacle at the back.

 The organism has no neck.
 The lemnisci (bundles of sensory nerve fibers) are long, flat, and wide, located at the front of the body within the posterior proboscis, and contain 8 or 9 large nuclei.

 The reproductive system is compact and well developed, with a round uterine vesicle (average size: 387 μm long by 322 μm wide) which stores and transports eggs.
-This vesicle has anterior and lateral lobes, is encircled by complex tubules, and is connected to a large funnel-like uterine bell which directs the eggs.
+This vesicle has anterior and lateral lobes, is encircled by complex tubules of unknown function, and is connected to a large funnel-like uterine bell which directs the eggs.
 The glandular structures typically found in related species are missing, as is a terminal gonopore (external opening for reproductive discharge).
 The eggs are oval, with concentric shells (layered coverings); the outer shell is thinner at the poles and is always enclosed within a ligament sac (a protective sac) supported by prominent ligament strands.